CVE monitoring

 Connection to Infrastructure Watch and repo review

-Through the repo review we know which parts of your code actually use the vulnerable function.
-Through Infrastructure Watch we know whether the affected endpoint is publicly reachable, whether rate limiting applies and what the deployment looks like.
+Through the repo review I know which parts of your code actually use the vulnerable function.
+Through Infrastructure Watch I know whether the affected endpoint is publicly reachable, whether rate limiting applies and what the deployment looks like.
 Only that context turns a CVSS score into a reliable priority, the point where raw Software Composition Analysis (SCA) becomes a real prioritisation.

-That is the difference from pure dependency scanning: instead of assigning a flaw a number in isolation, we place it in your concrete setup, from the affected line to the open port.
+That is the difference from pure dependency scanning: instead of assigning a flaw a number in isolation, I place it in your concrete setup, from the affected line to the open port.

 05